m-dimmitt-old/reusableTools/Directory_Bash_Lang_Line-Count.md

 `brew install cloc`
 ##Cool Bash script

-go through each directory and giving the line counts for each language and the sum for line count in each directory.
+go through each directory and give the line count for each language and give the line-count-sum for each directory.

+For my use as you will see in the example, My script was the topmost script which was a directory with sub directories. and the output is also shown.
+This should be scalable to as many sub directories as you would like as long as you continue the nesting statement correctly.
 ```
 for d in ./*/ ; do (cd "$d" && for d in ./*/ ; do (cd "$d" && cloc $(git ls-files)); done); done